Assessment of Simulation-based Inference Methods for Stochastic Compartmental Models in Epidemiological Research: Materials and methods

+where \(c_{i,j}>0\) is a rate parameter and \(I_{i,j}\) contains the compartments contributing to the force of infection.
+Other transitions, such as recovery, are typically modeled by linear propensities, for example \(a_{i,j}^N(x)=c_{i,j}x_i\).

+The resulting stochastic compartmental model is a continuous-time Markov jump process.
+In the large-population regime, it can be approximated by the multivariate stochastic differential equation (SDE)~\cite{dragatz_paper}:

 where $\mathbf{B}$ denotes a vector of independent Brownian motions.
-The representation of compartmental models in terms of multivariate SDEs can capture the randomness of disease spread in their diffusion part $\sigma(X(t))$ and retain a drift component $\mu(X(t))$ for representing the deterministic trend of the population~\citep{AnderssonAndBritton, dragatz_book}.
+The representation of compartmental models in terms of multivariate SDEs can capture the randomness of disease spread in their diffusion part $\sigma(X(t))$ and retain a drift component $\mu(X(t))$ for representing the deterministic trend of the population~\cite{AnderssonAndBritton, dragatz_book}.
 This makes them a favorable choice for modeling disease outbreaks and dynamics.

-In this work, we consider two examples of SDE-based compartmental models, a simple standard Susceptible-Infected-Recovered (SIR) model~\citep{McKendrick_Kermack} and an extended multi-variant Susceptible-Exposed-Infected-Recovered (SEIR) model~\citep{hethcote2000} considering two variants of a single pathogen.
+In this work, we consider two examples of SDE-based compartmental models, a simple standard Susceptible-Infected-Recovered (SIR) model~\cite{McKendrick_Kermack} and an extended two-variant Susceptible-Exposed-Infected-Recovered (SEIR) model~\cite{hethcote2000} considering two variants of a single pathogen.